powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_before_adding_extensions.svg

-Here, exactly like for the busbar sections, the load and the line are randomly placed on the diagram.
+Here, similary to busbar sections, the load and the line are randomly localized on the diagram.
-You can add extensions on the line and on the load to specify where they should be on the busbar sections and if they should be drawn on the top or on the bottom.
-We can decide that the load load1 should be the first feeder on the busbar section and on the bottom of VL1.
-The line line1 could be second one and directed to the top on VL1.
-On VL2, the line will also be on top.
-The relative position between the load and the line is specified with the order in the position extension.
+You can add extensions on the line and on the load to specify where they are localized in the busbar sections and if they must be drawn on the top or on the bottom.
+We choose that the load *load1* is the first feeder of the busbar section and on the bottom of *VL1*.
+The line *line1* is the second one and directed to the top on *VL1*.
+On *VL2*, the line is also on top.
+The relative position between the load and the line is specified with the order in the position extensions.
 The order of the load must be lower than the order of the line.
 You can use orders than do not follow each other to be able to add feeder later on.

 .. testcode::